valeratech/Street-Figher-Dice-Game/README.md

-# The Pig-Game|Street Fighter Edition
+# Street Fighter Dice Game
-The Street Fighter themed Pig-Game using factory-functions and objects.
+The Street Fighter theme - Using Pig-Game rules.
+Factory-functions and objects project.